Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Some Exceptions to the Rule

-The Tibetan mastiff, an ancient breed, retains some instincts related to survival in the wild in Tibet.
-The female Tibetan mastiff goes in heat only once a year, towards the end of fall, regardless if moved to different area with different climates.
+- The Tibetan Mastiff: The Tibetan mastiff, an ancient breed, retains some instincts related to survival in the wild in Tibet.
+The female Tibetan mastiff goes in heat only once a year, towards the end of fall, regardless if it is moved to a different area with different climates.
 This causes most Tibetan mastiff puppies to be born as well between December and January, according to Tibetan mastiff Club Malaysia.

 Other dogs following similar breeding patterns are wolf hybrids.
 Generally, the higher content of wolf in the animal, the more likely it will go into heat once a year, during the late winter breeding season just as wolves do.
 This results in puppies being born in the spring.
 Should the wolf hybrid have less wolf content, then it would go into heat biannually just as dogs do, according to Wolf Valley Farm.
 Male wolf hybrids may therefore also be fertile year round as most dogs or may be fertile only in the late winter breeding season as wolves.